anthonymashford/anthonymashford.github.io/_posts/2024-02-06-Azure-Elastic-SAN.md

 **Resources**: Each Azure Elastic SAN has two internal resources: Volume groups and volumes.

 ## Creating a SAN Instance
-The following section will walk you through the creation of an Azure Elastic SAN deployment.
-The service can be configured to allow access across the internet.
-However, for this deployment, we will use a private endpoint to restrict access to Elastic SAN over the internet.
+The following sections will walk you through the creation of an Azure Elastic SAN instance.
+During the creation of the Elastic SAN service, there is an option to configure allow access across the internet.
+However, for this deployment, we will use a private endpoint to restrict access to Elastic SAN from the internet.

 1. Login to the Azure portal and browse for **Elastic SAN**
 2. On the Elastic SAN blade, click **Create**